 Comets and asteroids provide us with vital clues as to how the solar system was born.
 Small sized… Read more Audio

 Dr Jenni Adams, Department of Physics and Astronomy, University of Canterbury.

 More than 50 trillion solar neutrinos pass through your body every second!
-Abundant but elusive, these particles have truly amazing properties and provide a new way to look out at objects in our galaxy and beyond.
+Abundant but elusive, these particles have… Read more Audio

 Brian Boyle, Director, Australian National Telescope Facility

 Stretching over a continent and comprised of over 5000 antennas, the Square Kilometre Array is proposed to be the world's largest radio… Read more Audio

 The link(s) below can be pasted into your podcasting software.